 Patients who have completed treatment at Rogers are often interested in exploring ways to get involved in advocacy, anti-stigma activities, or sharing stories that may help others who could benefit from treatment.
 If you submit your contact information below, a member of the Rogers team may reach out to you to discuss the sharing of your personal information.

 Please know that none of your personal information will be shared without your consent.
-If you decide to go forward in participating in an event or activity that involves more than simply sharing your statement below, you will be asked to sign.
+If you decide to go forward in participating in an event or activity that involves more than simply sharing your statement below, you will be asked to sign additional disclosure forms.
 Rogers’ policy is to provide guidance and other safeguards to ensure that such participation is beneficial to our past patients as well as potential patients and the community at large.
 See the strategic decision-making section below.
 Participants must be age 18 or older.
 To respect the recovery process, Rogers does not engage patients in advocacy until at least six months following treatment.
 If you express interest, we will connect with you after that point.